Ssnnee/maze-project/README.md

 | [src](src) | store all source code |
 | [README](README.md)            | the main README of the project

+## Requirements
+You need to have SDL2 and SDL2_image to be able to run this code
 ## Building and Compilation
 To compile the project, use the following GCC flags:
 ```